stephenmathieson/node-obfuscator/readme.md

 ## Contributing

 Do it, but add tests for your changes.
-Tests should be written with [Vows].
-Use JSLint whitespace rules.
+Tests should be written with [Mocha].

 ## Release History